watson/error-callsites/README.md

 - `callsite.isEval()` - does this call take place in code defined by a call to eval?
 - `callsite.isNative()` - is this call in native V8 code?
 - `callsite.isConstructor()` - is this a constructor call?

+See the link above for a complete list of the accessor methods.
+Some have been added in more recent versions of v8 and Node.js.

+## How it works

+This package works by setting a [custom `Error.prepareStackTrace`](https://v8.dev/docs/stack-trace-api#customizing-stack-traces) property that transparently captures the structured stack trace that v8 passes to this API, while also supporting other Node.js code in the process setting its own `Error.prepareStackTrace`.

 ## License